 “The hotter the day, the less you pay!”.
 Fantastic promotional idea from menswear label Social Suicide to celebrate the launch of their new Ganton Street outlet.

 Depending on how hot it is in our fair capital this summer, Social Suicide will be offering you the equivalent money off their current SS09 collection, The Beaufort Scale.
 If it’s 21 degrees on the thermometer, then you get 21% off, if it’s (a miracle) 30 degrees, then 30% off – simple system, beautifully implicated.
 Whether it’s a scorcher or not, the shop’s well worth a visit and not even London will hit freezing for a little while yet, so you’ve no excuse… Social Suicide, 8 Ganton Street, London, W1F 7QP

-- Knock knock.
-Who's there?
-It's Best of the Web!
+- Hey presto, it's Best of the Web!

 - Paris-based Studio Jimbo creates "impact and power" with punchy poster designs

 - Minju An's oddly sinister illustrations depict strange characters and floating bread

 - High octane Nike China animation gets kids to wear their bandages as a “badge of honour”

 - “Evolve or die”: Bloomberg Businessweek creative director Rob Vargas on the magazine’s redesign

 - Southbank Centre visual identity redesigned by North, to be a “confident masthead” for the institution